 Bathtime requires the same bending forward motion as lifting baby in and out of the crib, but this time you’re forced to hold the position while you simultaneously try to control a slippery little one, who likely wants to do anything but stay still!
 Practice the Bathtime Kneel to train your body to stay in neutral alignment, and to use your glutes to support your back.
 This move will also go a long way in speeding your core recovery and reducing lower back pain.

 Keeping your body in neutral alignment is critical for reducing strain on your core muscles, and speeding your recovery.
 Unfortunately, all the one-sided carrying a mom is forced to do everyday (whether it’s the baby, car seat, diaper bag, heavy purse, etc) constantly pulls her body out of neutral.
-Carries train your body to resist the sideways pull and stay in neutral.
-Experiment with some of the many different variations of this highly beneficial movement!
+Carries target your deep core muscles — strengthening them to be able to resist the sideways pull to keep your body in neutral.
+The video below shows a low carry, but you can also perform a racked carry or an overhead carry.

 7. Baby Lifts